 If the trip calculator shows that it is more cost beneficial for the employee to use a personal vehicle, then the employee should save a copy of the screen showing the calculation AND ATTACH the documentation to the reimbursement in order to be reimbursed the IRS mileage rate.
 NOTE: If the trip calculator documentation is not attached, OR if the trip calculator shows that it would be less expensive to rent the vehicle, the mileage reimbursement will be at the lower mileage rate.

 If the trip calculator shows that the use of a rental vehicle is more cost effective AND the traveler wants to rent a car, the traveler should follow instructions at Car Rentals.

 If the trip calculator shows that the use of a rental vehicle is more cost effective AND the traveler wants to use a personal vehicle, the traveler will be paid the lower mileage rate.

 If renting a car is simply not feasible or is too time-consuming for you, additional cost factors may be considered in the cost analysis.
 The DGS website is the starting point for the cost benefit.
-Then if additional factors such as administrative time, distance to the nearest Enterprise or Hertz location (mileage to and from car rental agency can be paid at the higher rate) and hours of operation are to be considered, some documentation of those factors and the cost benefit must be documented for approval.
+Then if additional factors such as administrative time, distance to the nearest car rental agency location (mileage to and from car rental agency can be paid at the higher rate), and hours of operation are to be considered, some documentation of those factors and the cost benefit must be documented for approval.
 You should:

 - Save the cost comparison, and then document the other cost factors associated with renting the car.

 - Feel free to include any statements that prove renting the car is a more expensive option than taking your personal car and being reimbursed the IRS rate.

 - Have the President or his designee appropriate to your department sign the cost benefit analysis and then upload the documentation in Chrome River.

 There is a specific “MILEAGE FAQ” section on the Administration and Finance’s FAQs page that may help you through this process.